rahmamhb/sephora-challenge/README.md

-# Sephora France — Traffic Interception Research
+# Sephora France: Traffic Interception Research

 Analysis of `fr.sephora.sephorafrance` (v3.14.50) for a research challenge.